servisbot/servisbot-labs/sb-form-server/README.md

 ## Prerequisites

 * Docker Container Runtime (https://www.docker.com/products/container-runtime)
 * SMTP Server or Relay configuration - host, port, username and password.
   Search for "Free SMTP relay" to get number of providers, many offer free accounts.

 ## Run with Docker
 * Make sure you have docker service installed and running.
 * Download and unzip this project to directory on your machine.
 * Open terminal and navigate to the unzipped directory of this project.
   `cd $HOME/Downloads/servisbot-labs/sb-form-server`
 * open `.env-example` file with text editor and fill in your details `MAIL_TO` - default email address where submission will be sent `MAIL_TO_UK` - forms that include hidden field 'MAIL_TO' with value 'MAIL_TO_UK' will use this ENV VAR as recipient email address
 `MAIL_TO_IE` - forms that include hidden field 'MAIL_TO' with value 'MAIL_TO_IE' will use this ENV VAR as recipient email address
+'ADMIN_MAIL_TO' - email address where submission failures will be sent

   ```sh
     PORT=3000